The Best Business Budgeting Software

 - Budgyt: Best Usability

-- Planning Maestro by Centage: Best for Multi-Location Companies
+- Centage: Best for Multi-Location Companies

-- Anaplan: Best Sales Module
+- Anaplan: Best for Sales Planning

 Prophix - Best for Enterprises

 Prophix is an effective budgeting software for enterprises due to its features designed to streamline complex processes.
 These include Online Analytical Processing (OLAP) technology, as these databases are built to handle large amounts of information typical for larger companies.
-Enterprises can use this tech for multi-dimensional planning across business variables, from account type to organization, on a spreadsheet-style interface.
-It also automates data collection and consolidation with top-down and bottom-up capabilities for greater flexibility in budgeting.

 The software fosters team collaboration, offering functionalities like task ownership and deadline reminders to keep everyone aligned.
 Additionally, Prophix uses AI to automate reporting and provide deep data insights, freeing up more time for managers.
 It also features automated maintenance and updates, providing actionable insights through personalized dashboards.
-While its tools are effective, we don’t like that Prophix’s pricing details are not readily available.
+While its tools are effective, I don’t like that Prophix’s pricing details are not readily available.

 PlanGuru - An Affordable Option

 PlanGuru is a great budgeting and forecasting tool for businesses that have outgrown basic budgeting capabilities in systems like QuickBooks Online and Xero.
-It offers cash flow projections, financial ratios, and debt modelling for businesses that need a more structured approach to financial planning than what basic accounting systems offer.
+It offers cash flow projections, financial ratios, and debt modeling for businesses that need a more structured approach to financial planning than what basic accounting systems offer.

 For small businesses unsure of their company’s value, PlanGuru also includes a business valuation tool that helps estimate worth based on projected cash flows and industry benchmarks, giving owners better visibility for strategic planning or funding discussions.
 Additionally, as the company grows and expands, PlanGuru supports multi-department and multi-entity consolidation, making it easy to pull data from existing Excel spreadsheets or accounting platforms.